 If the wireframes are about structure, the moodboards are about style.
 Here’s where the visual standards are executed online.
 Colors, background treatments, button styles, and type treatments are set for headers, links, and body text.

-Final designs are converted into web pages first through front-end programming: HTML and CSS.
+Final designs are converted into web pages first through front-end web development: HTML and CSS.
 Next comes back-end programming: custom features, integration, the content management system and database development.

 13. Browser Testing and Final Review